yushiang-demo/coverage-heatmap/README.md

 # 3D Coverage Heatmap

-Our project accurately simulates signal decay through obstacles, providing intensity estimates at each point.
-With support for real-time computation on mobile devices and easily extendable modules for complex scenarios, it offers a comprehensive toolkit for exploring signal transmission dynamics.
+Our project demonstrates the functionality of signal decay simulation through obstacles, providing intensity estimates at various points for visualization purposes.
+It supports real-time computation on mobile devices and features easily extendable modules for exploring complex scenarios.
+Note that while the intensity values are used for visualization, they do not reflect real-world signal behavior.

 ![demo](./demo.png)